 For the recipe to pair with this post, I made my own version of Mama Clemenza’s Crepe Trio using some of my favorite flavors- Vanilla Bean Custard with Nutella Drizzle, Peaches and Cream, and a crepe simply topped with Strawberry Sauce.

 There are a few steps for these crepes, but a couple can be made ahead of time.
-The strawberry sauce can be made up to four days in advance.
-The vanilla bean custard can be prepared a day in advance.
+The strawberry sauce can be prepared up to three days in advance.
+You can also make the vanilla bean custard the day before.